Shopify CRO for Beginners: Essential Tips and Strategies

 • Create a customer support email address.
 This can be as simple as “@storename” or “support@storename,” but make sure it’s recognizable and easy to type into a search engine.
 If you already have an email address set up in Shopify, you can simply set up a filter that forwards all emails from customers to this address.

-Most importantly, provide multiple options at once for contacting your store on a comprehensive contact page.
+Most importantly, provide multiple options for contacting your store on a comprehensive contact page.
 Whether it’s a live chat or phone number, ensure your customers have numerous ways to get in touch with you.
-This will help you meet their needs better and provide better overall satisfaction.
+This will help you better meet their needs and provide better overall satisfaction.

 A/B testing is one of the most important parts of conversion rate optimization (CRO).
 You can use A/B testing to find out which elements of your landing page are working and which aren’t — so you can focus on improving the ones that aren’t.

-Before creating an AB test, you need to figure out what you’ll be testing.
-How you get to know which pages are doing poorly ut are candidates for tests is by going through Google Analytics, heatmaps, and session recordings.
+Before creating an AB test, you must determine what you’ll be testing.
+You can find out which pages are performing poorly but are candidates for tests by looking at Google Analytics, heatmaps, and session recordings.

-To create an A/B Test, you need to have a hypothesis in mind first.
-You can do this by writing down your assumptions about how changing certain elements on your site will affect conversion rate or sales.
+First, you need to have a hypothesis in mind to create an A/B test.
+You can write down your assumptions about how changing some aspects of your site will affect conversion rate or sales.

 For example, if you want to increase the number of people who sign up for your email list, then you might ask yourself these questions: